This blog has been updated since it's original publishing date in July, 2019.

 - Paid ads: Paid social media ads are another option if you want to reach people on sites like Facebook.
 These ads will cost you some money, but you can carefully target your audience and use text, photos, and videos to capture their attention.
 Paid ads are important for districts who are facing enrollment challenges and need to compete.

 While most of the marketing strategies we've discussed are free, paid digital ads are another valuable option to consider.
 The cost is well worth it if you can reach prospective families online.
-According to Hubspot, for every dollar a business spends on Google Ads, they make an average of $2 back in revenue.

 Pay-per-click (PPC) ads are online ads that you can purchase through Google Ads or Microsoft Advertising.
 Ads on Google show up at the top of the page and look very similar to normal search results.
 This means they consist of text.
 You can also run ads with images that appear on other websites.
 PPC ads are clickable, and you only pay if someone clicks through on the ad.
-When someone clicks on the ad, it will take them to the landing page of your choice.
+When someone clicks on the ad, it will take them to the website page of your choice.